Building thriving and resilient communities in the Pacific Northwest and beyond

 About Us

 Founded in 1988 by Jody Allen and the late Paul G. Allen, co-founder of Microsoft, Allen Family Philanthropies (formerly known as the Paul G. Allen Family Foundation) invests in communities across the Pacific Northwest and beyond to strengthen arts and culture, empower the next generation of changemakers, and support a global network of partners working to advance biodiversity and human well-being.
-In addition to our core program areas of arts & culture, youth, and environment, the foundation funds bioscience via the Paul G. Allen Frontiers Group and contributes to a wide range of sponsorships and community grants across Washington state.
+In addition to its core program areas of arts & culture, youth, and environment the foundation contributes to a wide range of sponsorships and community grants across Washington state.

 3